December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Maintain Ideal Temperatures

-• Keep the plant in a stable environment – ideally between 65°F and 80°F (18°C to 27°C).
+• Keep the temperature around your peace lily stable.
+The best temperature would be between 65°F and 80°F (18°C to 27°C).

 6. Nutrient Deficiencies